 f7actually weak, or am I pretending it is? - Which piece of mine is least active?

 That checklist will save more games than memorizing another trap line.
+Pair it with a structured game review process for maximum improvement.

 What to Study If the Italian Is Your Main Opening

-- your own losses and shaky draws
+- your own losses and shaky draws — find the move where the position slipped, not where you blundered

 That is exactly where automated opening review becomes useful.
 Instead of guessing what to improve, you can scan your own games and see where your Italian positions keep going wrong.